x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-in-the-government-cloud.md

 - **Storage Providers**: Only the GCC account's OneDrive for Business storage account can be added within Outlook for iOS and Android.
 Third-party storage accounts (e.g., Dropbox, Box) cannot be added.

-- **Location services**: Bing location services are not available with GCC accounts.
-Features that rely on location services, like Cortana Time To Leave, are also unavailable.

-- **Favorites**: Favorite folders, groups and people are not available with GCC accounts.

 - **Office Lens**: Office Lens technology (e.g., scanning business cards, taking pictures) included in Outlook for iOS and Android is not available with GCC accounts.

 - **File picker**: The file picker used for adding attachments during email composition is limited to email attachments, iCloud & Device, OneDrive for Business files, and SharePoint sites.
 The Recent Files list is limited to email attachments.

-- **TestFlight**: GCC accounts will not have access to pre-release features when using the TestFlight version of Outlook for iOS.
+- **TestFlight**: GCC accounts do not have access to pre-release features when using the TestFlight version of Outlook for iOS.

-Executing the below Exchange Online cmdlet will enable GCC users using Outlook for iOS and Android access to features and services that are not FedRAMP compliant:
+Executing the below Exchange Online cmdlet will enable GCC users using Outlook for iOS and Android access to the above features and services that are not FedRAMP compliant:

 ```PowerShell
 Set-OrganizationConfig -OutlookMobileGCCRestrictionsEnabled $false
 ```

-At any time, access to these features can be revoked by resetting the parameter back to the default value:
+At any time, access to the above features can be revoked by resetting the parameter back to the default value:

 ```PowerShell
 Set-OrganizationConfig -OutlookMobileGCCRestrictionsEnabled $true
 ```

 Changing this setting typically takes affect within 48 hours.
-As this is an tenant-based change, all Outlook for iOS and Android users in the GCC organization will be affected.
+As this is an tenant-based change, all Outlook for iOS and Android users in the GCC organization are affected.

 For more information on the cmdlet, please see [Set-OrganizationConfig](https://docs.microsoft.com/powershell/module/exchange/organization/set-organizationconfig?view=exchange-ps).

+## Services and features not available

+Certain services and features of Outlook for iOS and Android are not available for the Office 365 U.S. Government Community Cloud (GCC) because they do not meet FedRAMP requirements:

+- **Location services**: Bing location services are not available with GCC accounts.
+Features that rely on location services, like Cortana Time To Leave, are also unavailable.

+- **Favorites**: Favorite folders, groups and people are not available with GCC accounts.

+- **Privacy settings**: Privacy settings cannot be configured through the Office cloud policy service.